csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cython.md

 ~~~

 one could call `add` function within that file.
 In addition, the actual
-library or source needs to be included in **setup.py** when building the
+library or source implementing the function needs to be included in
-extension module with Cython.
+**setup.py** when building the extension module with Cython.

 With the above construct, Cython will add the declaration to the generated
 .c file.
-However, when using libraries it is preferrable to have the actual
+However, when using libraries it is preferable to have the actual
 library header included in the generated file.
 This can be achieved with the
 following construct: